Table of Contents

 In a world where so many foods are stripped of their character and nutrition before they hit the shelf, the wheat berry is a refreshing change.
 It’s dense, it’s chewy, and it has a sweet, nutty flavor that far surpasses white rice or standard couscous.

 When you mill wheat berries, you get flour.
-When you boil them, you get a versatile, "poppy" grain that holds its shape beautifully in salads, soups, and breakfast bowls.
-They don't turn into mush unless you really try to overcook them, making them a very forgiving ingredient for those of us who tend to get distracted by a phone call or a pile of laundry while the pot is simmering.
+When you boil them, you get versatile boiled wheat grains that hold their shape beautifully in salads, soups, and breakfast bowls.
+These cooked wheat kernels don't turn into mush unless you really try to overcook them, making them a very forgiving ingredient for those of us who tend to get distracted by a phone call or a pile of laundry while the pot is simmering.

 Choosing the Right Wheat Berry